The Arts District is one of the most vibrant and hip areas of the city.

 For me, the centerpiece of the Arts District is the Hauser & Wirth art complex, located at 901 East 3rd Street.
 It’s a massive former industrial space from the 1890’s (the Globe Mills complex) which was restored into a cool art and restaurant complex in 2016.
 The industrial bare brick and massive iron doors have been preserved, creating a really unique vintage factory feel.

 This type of art may not be everyone’s cup of tea (definitely not for kids due to the language and imagery), but at the very least it’s interesting for adults!
 The installations change every few months, so check their website to see what they have now.
-Here’s a newer installation from 2021:
+Other exhibits since then have included works by artists such as Cindy Sherman.

-There is an open-air courtyard in the center, with a garden on one side where they grow herbs and vegetables for the restaurant.
+There is an open-air courtyard in the center, with a garden on one side where they grow herbs and vegetables for the restaurant, Manuela (see below).
 There are even live chickens!

-Chef Stephanie Izard’s L.A. version of her classic Chicago restaurant is one of the hottest spots in town, and one of my personal favorite restaurants, both in terms of food and ambiance.
+Chef Stephanie Izard’s L.A. version of her classic Chicago restaurant is one of the hottest spots in town, and is fantastic for a date, both in terms of food and ambiance.
 We had brunch there and it was easily one of the best brunches I’ve ever had, and definitely the most creative.
 When we went for dinner, the food was flawless, as was the service.

 The huge former warehouse space is adorned with plants and is bright and airy.
 The Girl & the Goat is probably my favorite restaurant in the Arts District.
 Although the music was a tad loud for both brunch and dinner, it’s an amazing place to bring a date!